Data-driven assessment of arch vortices in simplified urban flows: Numerical simulations

-As inflow condition, a numerically-tripped~\cite{VINUESA201886, Vinuesa2017} laminar Blasius profile allows the flow for undergoing a rapid transition to turbulence without needing to accelerate the flow before reaching the obstacles~\cite{schlatter2012}.
-This numerical tripping consists of a weak wall-normal volume that is randomly added in the forcing terms of the incompressible Navier--Stokes equations to create flow disturbances, thus inducing turbulence.
-The inflow is located at $x/h = -10$, the tripping force is applied at $x/h=-9$, allowing the boundary layer for developing in the region upstream the obstacles, i.e. $-8\leq x/h \leq -1$.
-In this region, both $z$-averaged friction and momentum-thickness Reynolds numbers, i.e. ${Re}_\tau$ and ${Re}_\theta$ respectively, increase in the streamwise direction, reaching turbulent conditions for $x/h\geq -2$.
-The adverse pressure gradient induced by the obstacles leads to an increase of the Rota-Clause pressure-gradient parameter and a decrease in the skin-friction coefficient.
+As an inflow condition, a numerically-tripped~\cite{VINUESA201886, Vinuesa2017} laminar Blasius profile allows the flow for undergoing a rapid transition to turbulence without needing to accelerate the flow before reaching the obstacles.
+This numerical tripping consists of a weak wall-normal volume randomly added in the forcing terms of the incompressible Navier--Stokes equations to create flow disturbances, thus inducing turbulence.
+The inflow is located at $x/h = -10$, and the tripping force is applied at $x/h=-9$, allowing the boundary layer to develop in the region upstream the obstacles, i.e., $-8\leq x/h \leq -1$.
+In this region, both $z$-averaged friction and momentum-thickness Reynolds numbers, i.e. ${Re}_\tau$ and ${Re}_\theta$ respectively, increase in the streamwise direction, \alvaro{reaching ${Re}_\tau\simeq175$ and ${Re}_\theta\simeq450$ upstream the obstacle at $x/h= -2$, which corresponds to fully-turbulent conditions.
+The adverse pressure gradient induced by the obstacles leads to an increase of the Rota-Clause pressure-gradient parameter and a decrease in the skin-friction coefficient, which are $\beta = 0.6$ and $C_f = 4.6\times 10^{-3}$ at $x/h= -2$, respectively.
+In this same location, the boundary-layer thickness evaluated at the $99\%$ of the freestream velocity, $\delta_{99}$, and the shape factor $H$, i.e., the displacement thickness to momentum thickness ratio, are $\delta_{99}=0.38$ and $H=1.62$~\cite{marco2022}}.
 The stabilized outflow condition developed by Dong et al.~\cite{DONG2014} is used as an outflow condition.
-At the upper part of the domain, a combination of outflow and Dirichlet conditions is used to simulate an open-air urban environment: a zero-stress condition is applied in the wall-normal direction, and a Dirichlet condition in the other two directions~\cite{Nek5000}.
+At the upper part of the domain, a combination of outflow and Dirichlet conditions is used to simulate an open-air urban environment: a zero-stress condition is applied in the wall-normal direction and a Dirichlet condition in the other two directions~\cite{Nek5000}.
 Finally, periodicity is applied in the spanwise direction.
-Wall condition is applied to the bottom plane of the domain and the surfaces of the obstacles.
+A smooth-wall (including the no-slip and no-penetration) condition is applied to the bottom plane of the domain and the surfaces of the obstacles.

-We consider a spectral-element mesh with an eight-point Gauss--Lobatto--Legendre (GLL) quadrature in each element.
-The mesh is refined in the near-obstacle area in order to increase resolution, which has a direct impact on flow statistics.
-Following the criteria of Negi et al.~\cite{NEGI2018}, the mesh here employed satisfies all the resolution criteria to be considered a \textit{well-resolved} LES.
+We consider a spectral-element mesh with an eight-point Gauss--Lobatto--Legendre (GLL) quadrature in each element to solve the scale disparity of the flow.
+The mesh is refined in the near-obstacle area to increase resolution, which has a direct impact on flow statistics.
+Following the criteria of Negi et al.~\cite{NEGI2018}, the mesh employed in this work satisfies all the resolution criteria to be considered a \textit{well-resolved} LES. \alvaro{Furthermore, the study focuses only on neutral stability conditions, where no buoyancy effects are simulated~\cite{garratt1994}.}